Core Architecture and Routing Patterns in FastAPI: A Production Blueprint

 app = FastAPI(lifespan=lifespan)

-2. Routing Topology & Endpoint Design
+2. Routing Topology and Modular Organization

 from fastapi import APIRouter